-With a non EU or the Croation nationality you are most likely required to hold a work permit in the Netherlands.
-This work permit is included in permits like the highly skilled migrant or ICT permit, but in some situations a separate work permit will have to be obtained.
+Employees with a non-EU nationality have to hold a work permit in the Netherlands.
+This work permit is included in permits like the highly skilled migrant or ICT permit, but in some situations your company will have to apply for a stand-alone work permit.

-We inform the employer and the employee about the required documents and will prepare and submit the immigration documents.
+We inform you and and the employee about the required documents and will prepare and submit the immigration documents.
 We coordinate any necessary appointments at the immigration authorities.
 During the process, we keep all parties proactively informed.

 Duration of stay